 I am a writer, a teacher, a mother, and an advocate for wildlife and wild spaces.

-A broad range of sustainable food and agricultural campaigns issues form my work, from climate-friendly and just transition policy, school programs, municipal and institutional procurement, sanctuary practices, food sovereignty efforts, to individual consumer campaigns.
+Sustainable food campaigns form my work, from climate-friendly and just transition policy, school food programs, municipal and institutional procurement, sanctuary practices, food sovereignty efforts, to individual consumer campaigns.